EndeavourOS-Community-Editions/openbox/README.md

        Arm devices, go to https://endeavouros.com/endeavouros-arm-install/
        and install the image for your ARM device on a uSD or other storage device.

-2. Select "No desktop" during the Calamares install.
+2. Select "No desktop" during the install.

-3. After Calamares install, reboot
+3. After install, reboot

 4. switch to TTY3 (Ctrl-Alt-F3)